fusion94/fusion94.org/_posts/2019-02-17-conservation-and-hunting.md

 And here's that data represented visually:

 So in total, that's $1.15 billion dollars going directly back into conservation efforts from sportsmen in 2018.
-Which comes to approximately $10 billion in spending by sportmen.
+Which comes to approximately $10 billion in spending by sportsmen.

 In comparison, in 2017 the Sierra Club received $68 million dollars in total contributions and spent $63 million dollars on program services.
 Essentially sportsmen from Michigan and North Carolina **combined** contributed the same amount as the Sierra Club in total.
 I’m not trying to paint the Sierra Club as a bad organization at all.
 They simply just can’t do enough.

 Since the first annual apportionment of $890,000 in 1939 by the U.S. Fish and Wildlife Service (USFWS), the agency has distributed more than $21 billion from the two federal excise taxes for state conservation and recreation projects.

 <center>
 <iframe width="881.5888697855398" height="503" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQdMnUYWKzIKdOgPCl70vuGQU9t5wlg_MCEgqcLJk9C6YpvD2hPZV-TQ0xKw2ZnKHG3wM-4KXxTd4Z/pubchart?oid=207623445&amp;format=image"></iframe>